-Graphic novels and comics can be a great way to differentiate instruction for learners in terms of reading and also in terms of assessment.
+Differentiating instruction: Graphic novels and comics can be a great way to differentiate instruction for learners in terms of reading and also in terms of assessment.
 Perhaps you want to offer your students a graphic novel to support their reading of a chapter in a rigorous text.
-If this text is a classic, there are many graphic novel adaptations of classics out there.
+There are many graphic novel adaptations of classics out there.

-PBL calls for the creation of authentic products that are useful and credible to the group.
-You can have students create comics or graphic novels, or components of them, as a useful formative assessment tool to check for understanding of important content.
+Assessing student learning: PBL calls for the creation of authentic products that are useful and credible to the group.
+You can have students create comics or graphic novels, or components of them, as a useful formative assessment to check for understanding of important content.

 There are many other purposes for graphic novels in the classroom, from looking at different cultures and backgrounds to utilizing technology in authentic ways.
 Just make sure you select the graphic novel or comic with a clear purpose in mind.

-- Persepolis, a memoir of a girl growing up during the Islamic revolution in Iran, was recently made into a motion picture.
+- Persepolis, a memoir of a girl growing up during the Islamic Revolution in Iran, was recently made into a motion picture.